Leesburg Man Arrested In Dad's Death: Police

-A 21-year-old man was arrested in connection with his dad's death in a Leesburg home after an hours-long manhunt Saturday, April 30, authorities said.
+A 21-year-old man has been charged in the death of his father, a beloved brewer in Loudoun County, authorities said.

-Schuyler Lake was being sought by police after Dean Lake, 57, was found dead with trauma to his upper body around 7:30 a.m. at a home on South King Street, Township police said in a news release.
+Schuyler Lake was charged with second-degree murder after his dad, Dean Lake, was found dead with trauma to his upper body around 7:30 a.m. at a home on South King Street on Saturday, April 30, local police announced Sunday morning.

 No other persons of interest in this investigation.
 It was not clear if any charges had been filed.